 In the end, a retention of title for cash or goods can be beneficial, although you need to make sure that the contract is written in such a way that you protect all of your monetary interests.

-Find out more about debt collection law by visiting the legal proceedings section of our blog.
+Find out more about debt collection law by visiting the legal proceedings section of our website.